 By default BlackVPN run an OpenVPN client on the router with a 256bit AES encryption – this is what we recommend and extremely commendable.
 They also allow you to switch quickly between UDP and TCP (both on port 443) should you need to due to your ISP or some other reason.

 We tested the performance when connected to different locations.
-As expected the speeds were incredibly similar to what we achieved when using BlackVPN on our computer, as per stated in our review of their service.
+As expected the speeds were incredibly similar to what we achieved when using BlackVPN on our computer.
 We also flashed the router with the standard AsusWRT firmware and found that VPN speeds were slower in this case.

 On the whole, the Asus RT-AC56U is an extremely well-rounded router for home use.
 While it provides less coverage than newer models, it does so with the promise of increased speeds.
 Not only this, but it’s one of the most affordable routers that also support the new AC WiFi standard so that your newer devices will have a better connection.